gritukan/hamkaas/lab3/README.md

 Now move on to the `AddReLU` function.
 It takes a tensor descriptor as an input and returns a tensor descriptor of the result.
 To implement it, we will `pointwise` method of the `Graph` class.
 You can about its usage in the [documentation](https://github.com/NVIDIA/cudnn-frontend/blob/main/docs/operations/Pointwise.md).
 Do not forget to set `compute_data_type` and `data_type` of the resulting tensor since it is used to infer output type.

 The final challendge for this task is `AddLinearLayer`.
 The code creating graph objects for weights and biases tensors is already implemented for you, your task is to implement the computation.
-Try to figure out which cuDNN operations are needed for the linear layer ans how to use them yourself.
+Try to figure out which cuDNN operations are needed for the linear layer and how to use them yourself.

 When you are ready, compile the code using `make 04` and run the `04` binary.
 Note, that cuDNN frontend is slow to compile.
 Also, the graph compilation is slow, so you will have to wait a bit before inference starts.
 If you are interested in what is cuDNN compiler doing, run the binary with `CUDNN_FRONTEND_LOG_INFO=1 CUDNN_FRONTEND_LOG_FILE=stderr ./04`, you will see how cuDNN tries different heuristics to build optimal kernels.
 Also, the debug flags may be helpful in case if cuDNN returns errors.